swape/js-book/src/pages/chapter4/1_running.md

   package.json
 ```

-Open up the package.json file and at the scripts object, add a new command called "start".
+Open up the package.json file and at the scripts object, add a new command called **start**.

 ```json
 {